Government still prioritising rehabilitation of Bulawayo-Nkayi Road

 GOVERNMENT has not lost sight of the need to complete the rehabilitation of the Bulawayo-Nkayi road with works expected to resume as soon as treasury releases funds for the project, a senior Government official has said.

-The contractor is still on site awaiting the green light to resume work in one of the busiest urban to rural roads in the entire Matabeleland North region.
+The contractor is still on site awaiting the green light to resume work on one of the busiest urban-to-rural roads in the entire Matabeleland North region.

 The road has over 15 different bus companies servicing the route, over and above other public service vehicles like Kombis.